 The benefits of buying an existing business are manifold.
 Buyers can benefit from acquiring a well-known brand, a strong customer or client base, an established supply network, key management team, critical licences or a strong physical location.

-However, whilst buying an established business is considered to be less risky than starting your own business, it does not come without a number of risks.
-We would always advise our clients to enter any negotiations with their eyes open, their homework done and an attitude of “buyer beware”.
+However, whilst buying an established business is considered to be less risky than starting your own business, it does not come without several risks.
+We would always advise our clients to enter any negotiation with their eyes open, their homework done and an attitude of “buyer beware”.

 Target the right business for you

 Many people make the mistake of buying the wrong business.
 It is vital to buy a business that is the right fit for your skillset, experience or one that fits with your existing business.